Oil By Rail

-Oil by Rail - proposals to increase crude oil shipments continue to compound our rail worries in North Idaho.
-Proposed oil-by-rail projects put Lake Pend Oreille and it's watershed squarely at the losing end of fossil fuel energy dealings.
-With coal companies proposing a nearly 10-fold increase in rail transport of coal, the shipping of Bakken crude oil through our communities and sensitive ecosystems would leave us with compounded threats of pollution plus additional public health and safety concerns.
-As part of a growing coalition across the Northwest, Lake Pend Oreille Waterkeeper is committed to tracking this issue and speaking up for the rights of our Lake Pend Oreille communities.
-Watch the video below for the full oil-by-rail story:
+Oil by Rail proposals to increase crude oil shipments continue to compound our rail worries in North Idaho.
+The shipping of Bakken crude oil through our communities and sensitive ecosystems leave us with compounded threats of pollution from hazardous materials transported by rail plus additional public health and safety concerns.
+As part of a growing coalition across the Northwest, LPOW is committed to tracking this issue and speaking up for the rights of our Lake Pend Oreille communities.

 Protecting our community

-Lake Pend Oreille WATERKEEPER is committed to protecting our watershed, its people and its resources.
+Lake Pend Oreille Waterkeeper is committed to protecting our watershed, its people and its resources.
 We believe our communities have a strong voice in oil-by-rail issues and a right to be heard.
-As part of a growing coalition, we have been raising awareness and taking direct action on coal and oil issues for nearly three years.
+As part of a growing coalition, we have been raising awareness and taking direct action on rail issues since 2011.
 LPOW will stay involved in oil-by-rail advocacy as long as this issue threatens our well-being and quality of life in the Pend Oreille Basin.